antonmry/LocalFirstPacer/README.md

   version cleanup logic.
 - `icons/` – Lightweight `192x192` and `512x512` icons used by the manifest and
   install banners.
-- `TODO.md` – Backlog of potential enhancements and refactors.

 ## Running Locally